 In Valle de Guadalupe, I can highly recommend Casa Mayoral from personal experience (see below).
 However, I’ve also curated a detailed list of other accommodation options for easy one-stop shopping.

-These are the best of the best, based on a thorough review of visitor ratings and reviews, value for the price, and type of hotel.
-If I’ve missed a hotel you loved—or you have feedback on a featured hotel—please leave a comment and let me know.
+These are the best of the best, based on a thorough review of visitor ratings and reviews, value for the price, and type of accommodation.
+If I’ve missed a place you loved—or you have feedback on a featured hotel—please leave a comment and let me know.

 Please note: Wifi is spotty throughout Valle de Guadalupe.
 While these properties typically include free wifi, just be aware that you may still struggle a bit, no matter where you stay.